 “My greatest pride is that although a few years have passed, everything is still working as expected and in perfect condition.
 The school will continue to benefit thousands more children, teachers and parents.
 I personally felt - and feel - very proud to have been a part of it.”

 "I've been a teacher here since 2006.
 Previously there were only four rooms and the number of children attended in the community was very small.
 Many had to move to schools far from the community in order to study.
 Now they have a school close to home.
 Before it, the space was small - some rooms had to function in the courtyard and hallway of the school.
 They were very warm, which bothered both the students and the teachers.
 With the expansion of the school this changed and improved a lot.
 For me, this project was one of the best that Plan did, because it involved the community very heavily."

 What we achieved

 As well as creating more physical space to teach more pupils, the school now offers a safe, clean educational space in which children can develop the skills they need for the future.
+Over the last decade, many more students have been able to go to school with school enrolment increasing by 77% - 533 students now attend.
 The community is supporting the school, which will help to ensure that the project continues to help children for many years to come.